What is Shared Responsibility Model? – Explained

 • Communications: It is vital to pay proper attention to the communications and updates from the vendor as it helps users keep up with system security and updates.

-• Tools: Tools to distil complex cloud environments into easy-to-use interfaces can help users maintain security without regular human intervention by blocking unauthorised access and creating security alerts.
+• Tools: Tools to distill complex cloud environments into easy-to-use interfaces can help users maintain security without regular human intervention by blocking unauthorized access and creating security alerts.

 Though a shared security model is complex and requires a careful assessment before adoption, if implemented correctly offers efficiency, enhanced protection, and expertise to the users.
 Hence, choose carefully.